christopherhanten/friendZineBackEnd/README.md

 https://github.com/LillianChernin/lilys-library-back-end<br/>
 She also was a big help in getting my backend up on Heroku.<br/>

+Scott helped me with Flexbox, Marcy gave me a hand styling.<br/>
+Max had some helpful hints on Flexbox as well.<br/>
+Jake and Marcy broke down a problem that I was having at home, and helped me fix it<br/>

 Also, big shout out to Neo, for helping me get my front end deployed.